Serbian Renewal Movement: 1995–1997

+1998–2001

 In early 1999, the SPO joined the Slobodan Milošević-led government, and Drašković became a Yugoslav Deputy Prime Minister.
 The SPO had a place in Serbia's Rambouillet Agreement delegation and held posts such as the Yugoslav Information Ministry to show a more pro-Western face to the world in the run-up to NATO's bombing campaign in 1999 against the country.
 In the midst of the war, Drašković and the SPO pulled out of the government, calling on Milošević to surrender to NATO.

 The SPO participated in an attempt to overthrow Milošević in 1999, which faltered after Drašković broke off his alliance with opposition leader Zoran Đinđić.
 This caused the anti-Milošević elements to suggest that he was working for Milošević.

 In 2000 presidential and parliamentary elections in the Federal Republic of Yugoslavia in which Milošević lost, the Serbian Renewal Movement overestimated its strength and ran independently, outside of the vast Democratic Opposition of Serbia coalition.
 Vojislav Mihajlović, grandson of Chetnik commander Draža Mihajlović, was its presidential candidate.
 He was opposed by Vojislav Koštunica of DOS, Slobodan Milošević of the ruling SPS and Tomislav Nikolić of the Serbian Radical Party.
 The SPO's vote collapsed, with its traditional voters drawn by Kostunica's conservatism and by the fact that he was their best hope to remove Milošević from power.

 There was talk before the 5.
 October changes of dissolving the Mirko Marjanović government in Serbia and setting up a government with the Serbian Radical Party.
 Following the 5.October changes the SPO participated in a so-called national unity government that served effectively under DOS "coordinator" Zoran Đinđić.
 In December 2000, after two months of DOS rule, Serbian parliamentary elections were held.
 The SPO, once the strongest opposition, failed to enter the parliament.

+2002–2007

 In 2003, Drašković called for the re-establishment of a parliamentary monarchy in Serbia as the best means for its European integration.

 The party fought the December 2003 legislative elections in a coalition with New Serbia.
 The coalition received 7.7% of the popular vote and 22 seats in parliament.
 13 of these were allocated to the SPO.
 In turn, the coalition had dispatched 8 deputies into the federal Assembly of Serbia and Montenegro.

 SPO-NS became part of Vojislav Koštunica's first elected cabinet.
 Vuk Drašković was selected for Minister of Foreign Affairs.

-Following a split in the party, 9 members of parliament joined the newly formed Serbian Democratic Renewal Movement leaving the SPO with only 4.
+In 2004, nine members of the National Assembly left SPO, citing their disapproval with the party's leadership.
+Together with seven members of SPO's main board and two vice-presidents of SPO, they formalised the Serbian Democratic Renewal Movement (SDPO).

 One of the 4 was then bought off by the political tycoon Bogoljub Karić to form his party's list.

 The SPO participated in the 2007 election independently and received 3.33% of the vote, winning no seats.